-We love our industry venue coordinator colleagues and work well alongside them, but it’s important to know how they offer a different role to your wedding than we do as Wedding Planners.
+It’s important to know how venue coordinators offer a different role to your wedding experience than I do as a Wedding Planner.

 The most important thing to consider is just this.
 At the end of the day, the venue coordinator works for the venue and has the venue’s best interest first and foremost.
 A Wedding Planner is a hired professional who works with your best interest at heart.

-For venue coordinators on wedding days some of their main focus is making sure that their staff doesn’t go into overtime, making sure the kitchen is meeting entree serve times, and making sure vendors load in on time and don’t cause property damage.
-Whereas, when you hire us for Wedding Planning or Wedding Management, we have a strong handle on every aspect and detail of your wedding and ensure that everything we’ve discussed is executed to your expectations.
+For venue coordinators, on wedding days, their focus is on venue related concerns.
+Some of these are to make sure that their staff doesn’t go into overtime.
+Or, making sure the kitchen is meeting entree serve times, and ensuring vendors don’t cause property damage.
+When you hire me for Wedding Planning or Wedding Management, I have a strong handle on every detail of your wedding.
+It’s my job to ensure that everything we’ve discussed is executed to your expectations.

-In addition to this, some Venues or Hotels have strict union rules about handling anything that isn’t the venue’s.
-This means that they may not be able to put out your guest book, or escort cards, or personal decor items.
-Because your Wedding Planner works for you, they are able to handle all of those things.
-We typically ask our couples to bring their personal items to us on their rehearsal, and we handle bringing them to the venue and setting everything up.
+In addition to this, your venue coordinator won’t be setting out your personal items.
+This means that they may not be able to put out your guest book, signage, or other personal decor items.
+Even websites like The Knot advise that it is not the venue coordinator’s responsibility to set up personal items.
+Because your Wedding Planner works for you, we are able to handle personal decor and wedding day styling.
+I typically ask couples to bring their personal items to me on their rehearsal day.
+Then I bring the items to the venue and set everything up.

-We’ve seen this happen so many times!
+I’ve seen this happen so many times!
 A couple books a venue because they feel a connection with the venue coordinator, but a few months later, that person leaves the property, and the couple gets assigned to another coordinator.
-The things that may have been discussed or verbally promised from the initial venue coordinator may not even be communicated or honored by the new venue coordinator.
+The things that may have been discussed with the initial venue coordinator may not be communicated to the new venue coordinator.
 In addition to that, sometimes you develop a good rapport with the person you book with, but the new person is someone you don’t mesh well with.

 For this reason, we, as your hired professionals, can serve as your middle-man and ensure a seamless transition as you switch hands on the venue side.
 We are there for you from the moment you book with us, to your big day!

-Often times, a venue coordinator will arrive a short time before your wedding and leave after entrees are down or when the cake is served.
-As wedding planners, we are always the first ones at the venue and the last ones to leave.
-We ensure we have ample time to supervise vendor setup, we set up your personal items, and pack everything up and load it in a car for you at the end of the night.
-Even websites like The Knot can confirm that it is not the responsibility of the venue coordinator to set up personal items.
+Often times, a venue coordinator will arrive a short time before your wedding and leave after entrees are down.
+As a wedding planner, I am always the first one at the venue and the last one to leave.
+I arrive with ample time to supervise vendor setup, set up your personal items, etc. At the end of the evening, I pack everything up and load it in a car for you at the end of the night.

 If your venue coordinator offers to make a timeline for you, it’ll include only the information pertinent to them such as service times for courses.
-As Wedding Planners, we will focus on all the important details that should be laid out.
-Just a few of the important details we like to include in our AEP timelines are:
+As a Wedding Planner, I will focus on all the important details that should be laid out.
+Just a few of the important details included in our AEP timelines are:

-In addition to creating the timeline, we go over everything in great detail with you weeks before the wedding and find out what is most important for you.
-We don’t just follow the timeline that’s on paper, but we will make sure that your parents are in the room when you have your first dance, or you get the picture with your grandma that you really wanted.
-We hope we clarified some key differences between a venue coordinator and wedding planner.
+In addition to creating the timeline, I go over everything in great detail with you weeks before the wedding.
+This is where we discuss what is most important to you.
+It’s so much more to me than just following a timeline.
+I’ll be the first to help you pop the champagne and help you combat the nerves before those big moments.
+I’ll make sure that your parents are in the room for your first dance and make sure you get the picture with your grandma that you really wanted.

 CONTACT US TODAY TO LEARN MORE ABOUT OUR SERVICES!